Schachte/Firecracker-VM-Wizard/README.md

 # Setting up Firecracker from scratch on Linux

-⚠️ Note: This entire repo _only_ runs on Linux.
+⚠️ This entire repo _only_ runs on Linux.
 You can rent a VM, but it must support virtualization (ie. Google Cloud, Digital Ocean, EC2).

+ℹ️ You can skip this and just run all the defaults without issue.
+I'm just adding context below in case you want to make custom modifications.

 ## Basic setup & pre-reqs
 1. Download the Linux kernel binary via option `1` of the wizard